jaywhj/mkdocs-document-dates/README.md

 - [Specify datetime](https://jaywhj.netlify.app/document-dates-en#Specify-datetime): You can manually specify the creation time and last update time for each document
 - [Specify author](https://jaywhj.netlify.app/document-dates-en#Specify-author): You can manually specify the author information for each document
 - [Specify avatar](https://jaywhj.netlify.app/document-dates-en#Specify-avatar): You can manually specify the avatar for each author
-- [Set plugin style](https://jaywhj.netlify.app/document-dates-en#Set-plugin-style): Such as icons, themes, colors, fonts, animations, dividing line, etc
+- [Set plugin style](https://jaywhj.netlify.app/document-dates-en#Set-plugin-style): Such as icons, themes, colors, fonts, animations, dividing line, etc.
 - [Add Localization Language](https://jaywhj.netlify.app/document-dates-en#Add-Localization-Language): More localization languages for `timeago` and `tooltip`
-- [Use template variables](https://jaywhj.netlify.app/document-dates-en#Use-template-variables): Can be used to optimize `sitemap.xml` for site SEO, can be used to re-customize plug-ins, etc
+- [Use template variables](https://jaywhj.netlify.app/document-dates-en#Use-template-variables): Can be used to optimize `sitemap.xml` for site SEO, can be used to re-customize plug-ins, etc.
 - [Add recently updated module](https://jaywhj.netlify.app/document-dates-en#Add-recently-updated-module): Enable list of recently updated documents
 - [Other Tips](https://jaywhj.netlify.app/document-dates-en#Other-Tips): Introduction to technical indicators, caching mechanism
 - [Development Stories](https://jaywhj.netlify.app/document-dates-en#Development-Stories): Describes the origin of the plug-in, the difficulties and solutions encountered in development, and the principles and directions of product design